mudassir444/Restraunt-front-end-website/README.md

-#"CodeBite Eats: Savor the Flavor with our Front-End Feast
+#CodeBite Eats: Savor the Flavor with our Front-End Feast

 Dive into an appetizing journey on CodeBite Eats, where the perfect blend of HTML, CSS, and JS creates a delectable front-end experience.
 Immerse yourself in a visually captivating interface that seamlessly fuses aesthetics with functionality.